SillyTavern/SillyTavern-Docs/Usage/Prompts/prompts.md

 > Answer truthfully and write out your thinking step by step to be sure you get the right answer.

 The AI will more easily follow instructions about what it should do than what it should not do.
 For example, if you want the AI to avoid writing in a certain way, it's better to tell it how you want it to write instead.
-And while `Do not decide what {{user}} says or does` is commonly included in prompts to prevent the AI from controlling your persona, some users find `Write {{char}}'s responses in a way that respects {{user}}'s autonomy` is more effective.
+And while *"Do not decide what \{\{user\}\} says or does"* is commonly included in prompts to prevent the AI from controlling your persona, some users find *"Write  \{\{char\}\}'s responses in a way that respects  \{\{user\}\}'s autonomy"* is more effective.

 There is often a better place than the Main Prompt to include information about the user or characters, modify a character's writing and speaking style, or give other specific instructions.
 The Main Prompt is best used for general instructions about the conversation as a whole, or about a type of conversation that you want to have.